 As this is a critical reading, it will help to annotate, analyse, and otherwise develop your understanding as you read.
 This could take the form of writing analytical chapter summaries or discussing ideas with friends and your teacher.

 “Students examine the conventions that are particular to their chosen literary form, and the ways that authors use, manipulate and/or challenge those conventions.”

 As well as the linguistic features of the text, it will be useful to familiarise yourself with the conventions of the form you are set.

 While by the senior years you will be familiar with the conventions of the novel, if you are set something like a suite of poetry or a play, familiarise yourself early with the conventions of those media.

-Step 2: Conduct a Close Study of Your Selected Text
+Step 2: Conduct a Critical Study of Your Selected Text

 There’s no way around the fact that if you want to do well in this course, you need to have a deep understanding of your text.
 However, this isn’t as simple as memorising a few quotes and writing them down.

-Step 1: Ask your teachers what text you’ll be doing a close study of and read it!
+Ask your teachers what text you’ll be doing a critical study of and read it!

 Also, make sure that you’re annotating your text in some way while you’re reading.

 Your understanding of the context your text was produced in will improve your mark.